spdx/license-list-XML/DOCS/xml-fields.md

 The main tag used to define the license or exception is, unsurprisingly, **`<license>`** or **`<exception>`**.
 All of the remaining content will be enclosed within a `<license></license>` or `<exception></exception>` pair of tags.

 There are two mandatory attributes for every `<license>` and `<exception>` tag:
-* `licenseId`: the unique SPDX Identifier for the license; should be identical to the filename
+* `licenseId`: the unique SPDX Identifier for the license; should be identical to the filename.
+See [license-fields:short-identifier](license-fields.md#b-short-identifier) for a full description of this field.
-* `name`: the longer "real name" of the license
+* `name`: the longer or full title of the license (if there is one); see [license-fields:full-name](license-fields.md#a-full-name) for a full description of this field.

 There are two additional attributes which are optional, but highly encouraged:
 * `isOsiApproved` (for licenses, not exceptions): either "true" or "false" based on whether this license has been approved by the [Open Source Initiative](https://opensource.org/licenses/alphabetical)